When you watch golf there’s nothing quite like watching the pros smash their drives 300 plus yards far into the distance.

 And given the driver, of all the clubs available to golfers, is the one designed to go the furthest it will be crucial for beginners and high handicappers to start work as early as they feel they can on using it for their tee shots.

-[If you are interested in the best drivers for beginners and high handicappers according to Golf Monthly and Today’s Golfer check them out on Amazon
+[If you are interested in the best drivers for beginners and high handicappers according to Golf Monthly and Today’s Golfer check them out at the PGA Superstore now